Individual agent or business agent licence - real estate

 Character and Repute

-In order to satisfy Consumer Protection that he or she is a person of good character and repute, the applicant must provide an original or certified copy of an Australian police check issued no more than three months prior to the date of lodging the application.
+In order to satisfy Consumer Protection that he or she is a fit and proper person of good character and repute, the applicant must provide an original or certified copy of an Australian police check from an approved provider issued no more than three months prior to the date of lodging the application.
 Applicants must also provide two written references to attest to their good character, reputation and fitness to hold a licence.

 The application form requests applicants to disclose previous convictions, pending proceedings and previous disqualifications among other things.
 The Commissioner may request an applicant attend an interview with Consumer Protection to determine whether he or she satisfies the requirements of the Real Estate and Business Agents Act 1978.

-A person who gives false or misleadinginformation in relateion to an application for a real estate agent or business agent licence commits an offence and is liable for a penalty of up to $20,00.
+A person who gives false or misleading information to the Commissioner or chief executive officer under the Real Estate and Business Agents Act 1978, including in relation to an application for a real estate agent or business agent licence, commits an offence and is liable for a penalty of up to $20,000.

 To apply for a real estate and business agent licence you must have one of the following prescribed qualifications from a registered training organisation:

 - Diploma of Property Services (Agency Management) CPP50307;